CityOfLosAngeles/planning-entitlements/laplan_README.md

 )
 ```

 `income_percentiles`: takes a df and returns the estimated income percentiles.
 This can be used to re-calculate the median household income (50th percentile).
 The households are aggregated done to a larger geographic area after `make_income_range_wide`, after which the [median household income is re-calculated over this larger geographic area](http://www.dof.ca.gov/Forecasting/Demographics/Census_Data_Center_Network/documents/How_to_Recalculate_a_Median.pdf).
 If no aggregation is needed, then using the median household income table is sufficient in itself.
-The function returns percentiles in **thousands of dollars**, so multiple by 1,000 to get the result in dollars.
+The function returns percentiles in **thousands of dollars**, so multiply by 1,000 to get the result in dollars.

 ```
 # Calculate 25th, 50th, and 75th percentiles.